gnuton/MaterialPainter/README.md

-# Blender Addon Template
+# Blender Addon Starter Kit

 This repository contains a blender addon template with some fancy features like:
+* External IDE support
-* Code in an external IDE (eg pycharm) and display the changes straightaway in Blender
+    * Load the dev.py file in blender and press the "Run Script" button to show the changes in realtime
-* IDE support for blender python API
+    * Syntax highlight for bpy modules
-* Script for updating the blender python API
-* Blender python API 2.79b already in lib/
+        * Blender 2.79b API already in lib/
+        * You can retrieve other APIs by running script/update_blender_api.sh (for unix only)
+* You addon updates itself on startup if there is a newer version in github or other VCS

-# How to use
+# Getting this code in use
 ## Linux/Unix
 1. Fork this repository (if you wanna keep your changes on github)
-2. Clone the forked repo or this repo
+2. Clone the forked repo or this repo on your working machine
-3. OPTIONAL since in lib/blender you can already find 2.79b files.
-   But in case you wanna use a different blender files: run ./update_blender_api.sh in scripts/ to retrieve the python blender APIs from your blender installation
+3. OPTIONAL STEP!!! if you are gonna use blender 2.79b skip this step. run ./update_blender_api.sh in scripts/ to retrieve the python blender APIs from your blender installation
-4. Add blender lib to all your pycharm projects:
+4. Add blender lib to all your pycharm projects (in order to have bpy modules autocompletation in the IDE)
     * File > Settings
     * Project: PROJECT_NAME > Project Interpreter
     * Click the gear icon in the right upper corner of the window